Need to talk? Call 1800 882 436.

 Strong women, strong babies, strong culture program

-If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through the Patient Assistance Travel Scheme (PATS).
+You might be able to claim back some of your travel and accommodation costs from the Patient Assistance Travel Scheme (PATS).

 Learn more here about the development and quality assurance of healthdirect content.